 That said, right after you officially part ways, there’s obviously a much more tender time period that we are all too family with.
 That “broken heart” period where it feels like daggers.
 Sleeping, eating, driving, working, everything is different and miserable.
 We feel like we’ve been run over by a truck and there’s no hope in sight that we’ll ever be glued back together.
 That’s the part that I want to focus on today because that’s the part that prevents you from functioning, from living your life and being your fabulous self.
 Remember that it is 100% okay and ultimately necessary to dwell in the melancholy state you’ll find yourself in post break-up, but even with the best support systems in place it’s still up to us to pick ourselves up and make a decision to try to start finding the pieces of our heart that have been scattered across the floor.
 You don’t have to do anything with them at first, even.
 Just know that you’re a whole person and deserve to be happy again, one day.

-I’ve been in a relationship for three years, so it seems kind of ridiculous for me to be writing this article I guess.
-But an Uncustomary Babe requested this list, and even though it might have been a few calendars since I could journal about a break-up, that doesn’t mean all of mine aren’t extremely vivid in my mind.
+An Uncustomary Babe requested this list, and even though I’m currently in a relationship, that doesn’t mean all of my break-ups aren’t extremely vivid in my mind.
 Those feelings stay with you; I promise I remember.
 Actually, here’s a post that I wrote about six months after I ended a six and a half year relationship.
 It was the first time in half a year I felt like the rug wasn’t being pulled out from under me and I was standing firm, with a literal light at the end of the tunnel that I was responsible for lighting.
 That’s how I want you to feel.

 I know if you’re reading this post it’s more likely you feel how I did six months prior to writing that post, when I would lay with my head buried in the couch for nineteen hours at a time, not eating, sleeping, or speaking; just feeling completely numb, wasteful, and stupid.
 It’s okay to feel that way.
 You’re going to feel that way.
 But when you’re ready, this list is here for you to try different things to begin the healing process which is slow and still painful.
 You will be whole again.
 In fact, you’re whole right now.
 It just doesn’t feel like it.
 The person you’re not with anymore was someone who added things to your life, but by leaving, they have not taken anything away from who you are.
 You are still here, just as you were before they arrived.
 It might feel like a piece of your heart is missing, but scar tissue builds back stronger than before and I promise you’re going to come out of this as such a bigger badass than you knew you could be.